-- Citrus fruits: May also provide some anti-inflammatory benefit
+- Citrus fruits: May also provide some anti-inflammatory benefits

-- Green tea: Contains polyphenols, which some belief reduces inflammation and slows cartilage destruction
+- Green tea: Contains polyphenols, which some believe reduces inflammation and slows cartilage destruction

 - Legumes: Food like red beans, kidney beans, and pinto beans are rich in folic acid, magnesium, iron, zinc, and potassium, which help boost the immune system and are good for your heart too

 - Garlic: Contains diallyl disulfide, which may limit cartilage-damaging enzymes

 - Nuts: Food like walnuts, pine nuts, pistachios, and almonds are rich in protein, calcium, magnesium, zinc, vitamin E and alpha-linolenic acid (ALA).

 Broccoli deserves special mention.
 This vegetable falls under a category that some call “superfoods.”
 This is because broccoli is packed with vitamins K and C, folate (folic acid), potassium, and fiber.
 Vitamin C helps make collagen for body tissue and bone formation.
 Vitamin C is also a potent antioxidant that can reduce damage from free radicals.
 All of these benefits may help prevent knee inflammation and maintain joint health.
 However, there’s more.
 Introducing – super broccoli!

 As if this superfood wasn’t super enough, Beneforte broccoli is even better.
 This product was created using cross-pollination and selection to combine commercial broccoli with a special wild broccoli from southern Italy.
 Compared to normal broccoli, this wild broccoli contains even more phytonutrients, like glucoraphanin.
 In humans, glucoraphanin gets transformed into sulforaphane.
 This substance has very powerful antioxidant effects.
 Sulforaphane also optimizes the antioxidant activity of vitamins A, C, and E.